rdtaylorjr/10.2-Tuples/README.md

 # 10.2-Tuples
-School Project for Python Data Structures at the University of Michigan (Coursera)
+School Project for Python Data Structures at the University of Michigan (Coursera)w